"

 Figure 20.21.
 Stainless Steel Intergranular Attack / Photo Credit: U.S. Nuclear Regulatory Commission, PD

-To avoid sensitization, don’t allow your weldment to stay within the temperature range of 800 °F to 1600 °F is a range for longer than necessary because carbon will bond with the chromium to form chromium carbide precipitates.
-Following the interpass temperatures, welding technique, and other variables on a WPS will help prevent sensitization.
+As a welder, you do not want to find out months after working on a project that your welding led to rework from ruined stainless steel.
+To avoid sensitization, don’t allow your weldment to stay within the temperature range of 800–1,600-degrees Fahrenheit for longer than necessary because carbon will bond with the chromium to form chromium carbide precipitates.
+Further, following the interpass temperature, welding technique, and other variables on a WPS will help prevent sensitization.

-Figure 20.22 and Figure 20.26 show tanks made with stainless steel for storing hydrogen and hydrazine rocket fuel respectively.
-Both of these substances are used as fuel and are highly combustible.
-Safe storage of the contents in a container that is free of leaks is very important for the safety of workers and the public.
-The hydrazine tank has a worker in a protective suit as a safety precaution in the case of a leak.
+Figure 20.22 and Figure 20.23 show tanks made with stainless steel for storing hydrogen and hydrazine rocket fuel respectively.
+Both of these substances are used as fuel and are highly combustible, therefore the safe storage of the contents in a container that is free of leaks is very important for the safety of workers and the public.
+You can see in Figure 20.23 a worker is wearing a protective suit as a safety precaution in the event of a leak.

 Stainless steel storage tank that looks like three shiny silver cylinders with guard rails on top.
 The center cylinder is labeled in big blue letters H2 Hydrogen.